 An Evening of Prose with Mark Doty & Garth Greenwell (via Zoom)

-This reading will take place via Zoom.
-The Zoom link will be emailed immediately at the time of registration.
+Register below for a free ticket.
+The Zoom link will be emailed after registration.
 (Please check spam / promotions folder for this email and email [email protected] with any questions.)
-This reading is free and open to the public, though we would be most appreciative of a donation.

 He is the author of nine books of poetry, most recently Deep Lane (W.W.
 Norton, 2015), a book of descents: into the earth beneath the garden, into the dark substrata of a life.
 But these poems seek repair, finally, through the possibilities that sustain the speaker above ground: art and ardor, animals and gardens, the pleasure of seeing, the world tuned by the word.
 Fire to Fire: New and Selected Poems was published in 2008 and won the National Book Award for that year—in their citation, the National Book Award judges wrote, “Elegant, plain-spoken, and unflinching, Mark Doty’s poems in Fire to Fire gently invite us to share their ferocious compassion.
 With their praise for the world and their fierce accusation, their defiance and applause, they combine grief and glory in a music of crazy excelsis.”
 Doty is the first American poet to have won Great Britain’s T. S. Eliot Prize, for My Alexandria (1993), which also received both the Los Angeles Times Book Prize and the National Book Critics Circle Award.
 His other collections of poetry include: Turtle, Swan(1987); Atlantis (1995); Sweet Machine (1998); Source (2001); and the critically acclaimed volume, School of the Arts (HarperCollins, 2005).